atikul-islam-sajib/U-Net/README.md

 ```

 ### Training the Model using MPS

-To train the model, you must specify the `--train` flag along with the required parameters `--image_path` and `--batch_size`.
-Optional parameters can also be provided to customize the training process.
-Here's an example command:

 ```
 python src/cli.py --image_path /content/semantic.zip --batch_size 4 --device mps --smooth_value 0.01 --epochs 100 --learning_rate 0.0002 --display False --train
 ```

 ### Training the Model using CPU

-To train the model, you must specify the `--train` flag along with the required parameters `--image_path` and `--batch_size`.
-Optional parameters can also be provided to customize the training process.
-Here's an example command:

 ```
 python src/cli.py --image_path /content/semantic.zip --batch_size 4 --device cpu --smooth_value 0.01 --epochs 100 --learning_rate 0.0002 --display False --train
 ```

 ### Testing the Model CUDA
 To test the model, use the `--test` flag.
 Specify the `--device` and `--samples` to customize the testing process.
 Note that `--image_path` and `--batch_size` are not required for testing:

 ```